rool78/Car-controller-BT/readme.txt

 URL: "btspp://201503142740:1;authenticate=false;encrypt=false;master=false"
 MAC HC-05: 201503142740

 Also the car is controlled with a Genuino 101 board.
-You will find the project in the Arduino folder.
+You will find the project (BT_Car_bi-directional.ino).